He who trusts in his riches will fall but the righteous will flourish like a green leaf.

 - A store of value and economic power (to retain purchasing power)

-- Unwillingness to take risks with wealth
+- Excessive frugality or unwillingness to take risks with our wealth;

 Redirecting Our Trust